aleksandramacura/golang_task/README.md

 The code consists of two functions:

+- main
-- main - responsible for handling the arguments passes to the console
+- choice - responsible for handling the arguments passes to the console
 - server - responsible for starting the HTTP server and sending the HTML file to it

 ## More info

 For the proper working of the program the HTML file of the given name is needed!

+The file main_test.go checks the working of the function choice - if the given command returns in the correct result.